 The Company uses the cost-to-cost measure of progress for the Company's contract because it best depicts the transfer of control to the customer as the performance obligation is fulfilled.
 For this method, the Company compares the contract costs incurred to date to the estimated total contract costs through completion.
 As part of the client proposal and contract negotiation process, the Company develops a detailed project budget for the direct costs and reimbursable costs based on the scope of the work, the complexity of the study, the geographical location involved and the Company's historical experience.
 The estimated total contract costs at the project level are reviewed and revised periodically throughout the life of the contract, with adjustments to revenue resulting from such revisions being recorded on a cumulative basis in the period in which the revisions are identified.
-Contract costs and investigator fees.
+Contract costs consist primarily of direct labor and other reimbursable project-related costs such as travel, third-party vendor costs and investigator fees.
 The Company establishes pricing based on the Company's internal pricing guidelines, discount agreements, if any, and negotiations with the client.
 The transaction price is the contractually defined amount.
 Revenue related to the clinical trial, which is included within other revenue, was \$3.7 million and \$4.3 million for the years ended December 31, 2023 and 2022, respectively.